carpentries/carpentries.org/content/support/partnership/_index.md

 Each Partnership level comes with a set number of service options that can be mixed and matched from the following:

 - one (1) workshop using one of our data science or computational skills courses, or
-- two (2) seats in a certification program (Instructor Training or Collaborative Lesson Development Training), or
+- two (2) seats in a certification program (Instructor Training), or
 - four (4) seats in our Learner-Centered Teaching program, or
 - sixteen (16) seats in one of our short-format professional development courses, or
 - any fractional combination of the above.